Daniel 1:1-21 Comments by Stephen Ricker

 >5.
 Who were the young men selected from Judah?

 * Daniel and the young men taken must have known that the Lord was punishing Judah for their sins.
-Since those taken were from the royal family, they definately knew that the leaders were at fault and felt the brunt of the punishment.
+Since those taken were from the royal family, they definitely knew that the leaders were at fault and felt the brunt of the punishment.

 >What new names did the steward give them?